angelo-wf/elsemble/DOC.md

 ### SPC700

 The assemnler roughly uses the specified opcode formats, but does deviate in some places:
-- The `!` to indicate absolute does not exists, instead the most optimal form is used for opcodes with both DP and absolute fotms.
-A `.a` postfix on the opcode can be used to force absolute addressing, or `.b` to ignore address resolution for 8-bit values.
+- The `!` to indicate absolute does not exists, instead the most optimal form is used for opcodes with both DP and absolute forms.
+  - A `.a` postfix on opcodoes with DP and absolute forms can be used to force absolute addressing.
+  - A `.b` postfix on DP-opcodes can be used to ignore address resolution and just use the argument as an 8-bit value.
 - Round brackets `()` are consistently used for indirection.
 - Post-increment puts the `+` within the brackets (`(x+)`).
 - Bit-opcodes use a comma between the value and the bit (`set1 $12,3`, `and1 c, /$1234,4`) and not a dot.